Kinto/kinto/docs/core/resource.rst

             return new

-See the :github:`ReadingList <mozilla-services/readinglist>` and
-:github:`Kinto <mozilla-services/kinto>` projects source code for real use cases.
+See the `ReadingList <https://github.com/mozilla-services/readinglist>`_ and `Kinto <https://github.com/mozilla-services/kinto>`_ projects source code for real use cases.

 .. _resource-urls: